 An increasing amount of effort put into this research was unsuccessful due to the problem that exists in this metallic form of lithium.
 As the batteries charge, finger-like lithium deposits develop on the metal surface, which can hinder the performance and also result in short circuits that disable or damage the battery.

-MIT state that they have executed the most in depth analysis on the formation of these deposits.
+Researchers from MIT state that they have executed the most in depth analysis on the formation of these deposits.
 They also report that on the existence of two completely different mechanisms at work.
 Both forms of deposits are made up of lithium filaments and the manner in which they grow depends on the current applied.

 Mossy, clustered deposits that develop at low rates, grow from their roots and can be controlled effortlessly.
 The dendritic projections, that are rapidly advancing and a lot sparser, grow only at their tips.
 The team has difficulty dealing with the dendritic variety as it is the cause of many problems.